kieran-mackle/AutoTrader/docs/source/core/core-modules.md

 [strategy configuration](strategy-config) file, containing the strategy parameters and strategy watchlist.
 There is a second configuration file, the [global configuration](global-config) file, which is used conditionally.
-If you are [live-trading](autotrader-mediums), you will need to create a global configuration file to provide brokerage account details.
+If you are live trading, you will need to create a global configuration file to provide brokerage account details.
 You will also need to do this if you wish to use a broker to obtain price data.
-If you will only be [backtesting](autotrader-mediums) or [scanning](autotrader-mediums), you do not need to provide a global configuration file.
+If you will are only backtesting, you do not need to provide a global configuration file.
 In this case, [AutoData](autodata-docs) will revert to using the Yahoo Finance API for price data.

-The global configuration file is also used to store email account details for [email notifications](emailing-utils).

 ### AutoTrader
 AutoTrader provides the the skeleton to your trading framework - read the